Zubax/jafit/README.md

 ### Find JA coefficients for a given reference B(H) curve

-The fitting problem may take multiple hours to solve, depending on the curve shape and the performance of your computer.
+The fitting problem may take multiple hours or days to solve, depending on the curve shape and the performance of your computer.
 Intermediate results and logs will be stored in the current working directory, so it may be a good idea to create a dedicated directory for this purpose.